 How do I drop a course AFTER the term has started?

-Online students should email their name, ULID, and drop request to email@example.com (undergraduate students) or firstname.lastname@example.org (graduate students).
+If the drop/add deadline has passed, online students should email their name, ULID, and drop request to email@example.com (undergraduate students) or firstname.lastname@example.org (graduate students).

 How do I check my grades in ULink?

 In order to check your grades in ULink, click on the Student tab and then click grade report for final grades.